A short story of revenge. 15 yrs plus. Strong Language & Themes.

 Mickey!
 Shut the fuck up and get us some Jagermeisters.

-The old man pulls out his gun a well loved colt .45 and put it on the bar.
+The air went dead cold.
+The barman stiffened.
+The old man pulled out his gun a well loved colt .45 and put it on the bar.

 I said get me and my friend here a couple of fucking Jagermeisters.